buermann/introspective_admin/README.md

   end

   register MyModel do
-    # add additional actions to the regular RESTful
+    # add additional actions to the regular CRUD screens under the model's namespace.
   end
 end
 ```